Three-Dimensional Audio Processing with Android Device

 Task 4 - Configure and Run Model on Android Device

 1. Open the 3-D Audio processing with Orientation model.

-2. Go to the Hardware tab and click Build, Deploy & Start to run this model on the Android device.
+2. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to run this model on the Android device.

 Rotate the Android device around your head with the screen always pointing to your head, the audio will appear to move in the direction the Android device is turned.
 Monitor the calculated azimuth and either turn or slide the azimuth slider such that you are facing close to 0 degrees to begin with.